tomdenboon/workout-logbook/mobile-app/docs/feature-roadmap.md

 3. **Add proper TypeScript types** - Maintain type safety throughout
 4. **Follow existing patterns** - Match the current codebase structure
 5. **Build incrementally** - Implement one feature at a time
-6. **Update documentation** - Keep this roadmap and feature.md updated as features are completed.
+6. **Update roadmap** - Keep this roadmap updated as features are completed.
+7. **No documentation** - Do not add comments and docs to your written code.

 ### Priority Order: